Functional calculus for $C_{0}$-groups using (co)type: Abstract

-As a corollary of our main theorem, for sectorial operators we quantify the gap between bounded imaginary powers and a bounded $\HT^{\infty}$-calculus in terms of the type and cotype of the underlying Banach space.
+We study the functional calculus properties of generators of $C_{0}$-groups under type and cotype assumptions on the underlying Banach space.
+In particular, we show the following.
+Let $-\ui A$ generate a $C_{0}$-group on a Banach space $X$ with type $p\in[1,2]$ and cotype $q\in[2,\infty)$.
+Then $f(A):(X,\D(A))_{\frac{1}{p}-\frac{1}{q},1}\to X$ is bounded for each bounded holomorphic function $f$ on a sufficiently large strip.
+As a corollary of this result, for sectorial operators we quantify the gap between bounded imaginary powers and a bounded $\HT^{\infty}$-calculus in terms of the type and cotype of the underlying Banach space.
 For cosine functions we obtain similar results as for $C_{0}$-groups.
-We extend our results to $R$-bounded operator-valued calculi, and we give an application to the theory of rational approximation of $C_{0}$-groups.
+We extend our theorems to $R$-bounded operator-valued calculi, and we give an application to the theory of rational approximation of $C_{0}$-groups.